IkedaLab-Daniel/study-notes-vault/NLP/Deeplearning.AI/Course 1/Module-01.md

   2. Extract the three features using the frequency dictionary
   3. Store them as a row in X

+* Initialize an $m \times 3$ matrix.
+* For each tweet:
+  1. Preprocess the tweet using `process_tweet`
+  2. Extract the three features using the frequency dictionary
+  3. Store them as a row in $X$

 ### 4. Implementation Notes

 * You are given helper functions: